Neoseeker/url-campaignify/README.md

     $uc = new UrlCampaignify('my-site.tld')

-Note that subdomains are not automatically included, so the above instance will *not* touch URLs on `www.my-site.tld`.
-You can specify multiple domains as an array, though:
+Note that subdomains are automatically included (this differ's from the original behaviour), so the above instance *will* touch URLs on `www.my-site.tld`.

+You can disable this automatic behaviour by using

+    $uc->set_campaignify_subdomains(false);

+You can specify multiple domains as an array:

     $uc = new UrlCampaignify(array('my-site.tld', 'www.my-site.tld', 'my-other-site.tld'))

+### Major Differences Between This Fork and Original

+1. Subdomains will be modified by default.
+2. The campaignify() and campaignifyHref() methods has been modified to accept Google Analytics parameters

 ### Installation